isakro/shoredate/paper/paper.md

 investigations and for establishing temporal frameworks with which to approach the archaeological material.
 Case-studies employing `shoredate` are currently being undertaken.
-Furthermore, future archaeological material can be drawn on to test the method as implemented here, and potentially lead to adjustments in how it could be applied in a given setting.
+Furthermore, future archaeological material can be drawn on to test the method as it is implemented here, and potentially lead to adjustments in how it could be applied in a given setting.

 # Spatial and temporal coverage